ferueda/go-postgres-server-example/README.md

 go-postgres-server-example
 =======

-A basic CRUD API written in Go with a PostgreSQL db.
+A basic CRUD API with authentication written in Go with a PostgreSQL db.

 ## Stack
 - Go